 - 6 large cloves garlic, minced

-- 1¼ pound boned roast (I have used pork, lamb, AND beef), cut into 1 inch cubes
+- 1¼ pound stew meat (I have used pork, lamb, AND beef), cut into 1 inch cubes

 - Mix the spice paste together and set aside.